dansantander/dawn/README.md

 ## Future Features

 - More fire balls.
-- Enemies
+- Enemies.
-- Hero can use his katana to fight against enemies
+- Hero can use his katana to fight against enemies.
-- Difficulty increasing after certain number of scored points
+- Difficulty increasing after certain number of scored points.
-- Double jumps for hero to reach higher platforms
+- Double jumps for hero to reach higher platforms.

 ## Built With
 - Javascript